Live Webinar: December 4

-Rod Cope is the CTO of Rogue Wave Software, a Perforce company.
+Rod Cope is the CTO of Perforce Software.
 He provides technical vision and architectural leadership for the company’s globally distributed development teams.
 Based on his analysis of market events and trends, he also influences product direction and messaging.

 For the past 30+ years, and across multiple industry sectors, Randy has led solution architects in using technology to delight customers and to continuously improve business outcomes.
 Application architecture and integration strategy are major focal points of his research, including how APIs and microservices foster innovation and sustainable business flexibility.